 Since the 18th century, in addition to weapon production, Tula has been developing the production of samovars, gingerbread, harmonicas, locks and hardware.
 It was amongst the largest industrial centers of the Russian Empire.
 In 1868 a railway line from Moscow to Kursk via Tula was opened, which led to setting up new enterprises.

 After the abolition of Tula province, its territory was incorporated mainly into the Moscow region in the period of post-revolutionary transformations.
 Afterwards, when Tula region was formed, the territories with the developed industry and agriculture merged again.
-In the 30s of the twentieth century, new enterprises appeared here, including chemical and coal industry.
+In the 30s of the 20th century, new enterprises appeared here, including chemical and coal industry.

 During the Great Patriotic War, fierce battles with the German fascist troops took place on the territory of Tula Region.
-33 of the 40 districts of Tula region were occupied by the enemy, 6 were partially occupied and only one, Zaoksky district, was not occupied by the enemy.
+Out of 40 districts of Tula region 33 ones were occupied by the enemy, 6 districts were partially occupied and only one, Zaoksky district, was not occupied by the enemy.
 The heroic defense of practically surrounded Tula from October to December in 1941 made in into history of the Great Patriotic War as a bright and significant event.
 The Tula workers regiment formed from local residents made a heroic contribution to the defense of the city and the capital.
 On the crucial days of the Moscow defense, Tula blocked the southern routes of approach to it.
 Here the tank army of Hitler's general Guderian was stopped, exsanguinated and defeated.
 During the years of the Great Patriotic War, over 250 Tula citizens became Heroes of the Soviet Union, and three (I. Vorobyov, B. Safronov and M. Fomichev) were awarded this title twice.
-41 warrior became Full Cavaliers of the Order of Glory, over 170 thousand were awarded orders and medals.
+Forty-one warriors became Full Cavaliers of the Order of Glory, over 170 thousand were awarded orders and medals.